didi/mand-mobile/site/docs/started.en-US.md

   plugins: [
     [import, {
       libraryName: "mand-mobile",
+      /**
-      libraryDirectory: "lib" // default is 'lib', other directory reference #Release Package Directory, no need configuration for style
+       * default is 'lib', other directory reference #Release Package Directory,
+       * no need configuration for style
+       */
+      libraryDirectory: "lib"
     }]
   ]
 }